Crypto Adoption Around the World: Qatar

 Source: Pexels

 The government heavily regulates crypto adoption in Qatar.
-In February 2018, Qatar's Central Bank's Supervision and Control of Financial Institution Division (QCB) issued a directive classifying Bitcoin and other cryptocurrencies as "illegal and unsupported."
+In February 2018, Qatar’s Central Bank issued a directive classifying Bitcoin and other cryptocurrencies as “illegal and unsupported.”

-The rationale behind the prohibition was due to concerns over price volatility and financial crime risks and not backed by any central authority.
-The circular stated that all banks operating in Qatar were strictly forbidden from dealing in any activity related to cryptocurrencies and would be punished for any violation.
+The rationale behind the prohibition was due to concerns over price volatility and financial crime risks, and not backed by any central authority.
+The circular stated that all banks operating in Qatar were strictly forbidden from dealing in any activity related to cryptocurrencies and would be penalized for any violation.

-This view was further enforced by the Qatar Financial Centre Regulatory Authority (QFCRA) in January 2020 through the official prohibition of all virtual asset services within its territory.
+This view was further enforced by the Qatar Financial Centre Regulatory Authority (QFCRA) in December 2019 (not January 2020 as previously stated) through the official prohibition of all virtual asset services within its territory.

 This law affected any “substitute for currency” that one can “trade or use for payment or investment purposes for goods or services.”
 Further, the QFCRA move came in tune with Qatar’s overall AML and CTF policies in Law No. 20 of 2019.